Skip to Content

 What is Minnesota’s state mineral?

-Minnesota is noted for its Lake Superior agate gemstones; however, it doesn’t have an officially designated state mineral.
+Minnesota is noted for its Lake Superior agate gemstones but doesn’t have an officially designated state mineral.
 However, minerals such as thomsonite, jasper, quartz, or gold can be found throughout the state.

 What is Minnesota’s state rock?

-Despite having relatively rich deposits of sedimentary, igneous, and metamorphic rocks, Minnosate does not have an officially designated state rock.
-Some cool rocks you can find in Minnesota though, include specimens such as binghamite, yooperlites, and even geodes.
+Despite having relatively rich sedimentary, igneous, and metamorphic rock deposits, Minnosate does not have an officially designated state rock.
+Some cool rocks you can find in Minnesota include specimens such as binghamite, yooperlites, and even geodes.

 What Types of Agates can you find in Minnesota?